Atide

-Atide is an opera in three acts by Josef Mysliveček set to a libretto by Tomaso Stanzani that is based on Greek legends about Atys, an ancient king of Lydia.
+Atide is an opera in three acts by Josef Mysliveček set to a libretto by Tommaso Stanzani that is based on Greek legends about Atys, an ancient king of Lydia.
 Stanzani's libretto is based on an earlier libretto by Philippe Quinault that was originally set by Jean-Baptiste Lully as Atys in 1676.
-The opera Atide (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria.
+It is the only Italian adaptation of this Quinault libretto ever produced in the 18th century.
+The opera Atide (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria and would usually feature the designation dramma per musica in librettos.

 Performance history

 The opera was first performed at the Teatro Nuovo in Padua in June 1774, probably on 13 June, the Feast of St. Anthony of Padua.
 It constitutes the last record of the composer's association with the city of Padua, an association that produced three oratorios and a brilliant series of violin concertos.
 The composer's intense period of activity as an opera composer during the year 1774 is reflected in his use of a pre-existent overture and several pre-existent arias to fill out Atide.
 For an operatic center as provincial as Padua, he seems not to have wanted to take greater care.
 The cast was one of the least distinguished (and smallest) that he composed for after he established his reputation in Naples in 1767 with Il Bellerofonte.
-There is no information available about the reception of his opera in Padua.
+There is no information available concerning the reception of his opera in Padua.

+Recording

+Aria "Affanni di quest'alma" in Arias for Giovanni Rubinelli, Filippo Mineccia, alto, with Istante Collective, Harmonia Mundi Musique, 2026.